For Linda Cronin: A Tribute to Her Work

 to help him.
 I smile, try not to laugh out loud,

-as he confuses dinero for dinner,
+as he confuses dinero

 barely catching his mistake,